 Drummer, Mike DuBois first began his masterful drumming on the pots and pans in his parents’ kitchen.
 At the tender age of six, little did anyone suspect that this was going to be a life-long passion.
 Mike’s talent was nurtured when those same parents bought him a drum set to keep him from playing pots, pans, on the furniture, on books and anything else he could find.
 Thus a great career began.

 Influenced by Buddy Rich, Dave Weckl, and Dennis Chambers, Mike has crafted his style throughout the years in projects with Mitch Woods, Mojo Buford, The Lamont Cranston Band, and The Big John Dickerson Band.
-Mike is well known in the Twin Cities and plays with many local musicians and corporate event bands.

 Known for his intense style of drumming, Mike has the versatility to play many styles of music.
 He is considered one of the premier drummers in the Twin Cities Area.
+Mike was also a coproducer of the album "Leopard Print Dress".

 Highlights in his career are: playing at the Guthrie theater with The Lamont Cranston Band, and playing with Dan Aykroyd.
 He lists playing for his beautiful wife, Dee and her band (The Dee Miller Band) above all.